-In connection with the sale of the Industrial Buildings, Hebei Fangsheng agreed to lease the Industrial Buildings back to the Company for its original use for a term of up to three years, with an annual rental payment of approximately \$155,101 (RMB1,000,000).
-The lease agreement expired in August 2016.
-On August 6, 2016 and August 6, 2018, the Company entered into two supplementary agreements with Hebei Fangsheng, who agreed to extend the lease term for another four years in total, with the same rental payment as original lease agreement.
+In connection with the sale of the Industrial Buildings, Hebei Fangsheng agreed to lease the Industrial Buildings back to the Company for its original use with an annual rental payment of approximately \$147,988 (RMB1,000,000).
+The lease was recorded in lease assets and liabilities in the consolidated balance sheet as of December 31, 2022.

-Future minimum lease payments are as follows:
+Future minimum lease payments of the building lease is as follows: